Here is an overview of some of our core topics including a brief abstract

 We aim to provide participants with an understanding and appreciation of the opportunities for personal and professional development to be experienced from participating in group supervision.
 Expectations and general principles will be discussed in this first session.
 We will also introduce our first topic discussing disability support - Enabling Good Lives in partnership with people supported and their families/whānau.
 We unpick the key tasks and responsibilities within participants’ roles and particularly factors contributing towards individual engagement and ability to fulfil these roles.

-What is reflective practice and why is it particularly important in disability support roles?
-We examine how reflective practice is currently used by participants and discuss potential associated barriers.
-Importantly, we explore opportunities and positive outcomes made possible on individual and organisational levels, when reflective practice is an integrated part of daily practice.
+What is critical thinking and reflective practice and why is it particularly important in disability support roles?
+We examine how these are currently and potentially used by participants and discuss associated barriers.
+Importantly, we explore opportunities for possible transformation and positive outcomes made possible on individual and organisational levels, when critical thinking and reflective practice are integrated in daily practice.

 We discuss characteristics of an ethical dilemma and share work experiences where ethical dilemmas have challenged our practices and decision-making abilities.
 We explore why it is important for us to be able to identify and discuss ethical dilemmas with our colleagues, and what knowledge and guidelines we have available to support us making good but often difficult decisions.
 Furthermore, we identify the power and control that exists in the relationship with people we support and the potential implications.
 We aim for participants to develop awareness of power and control in relation to own practices enabling support to be of high ethical standards.

 Professional Communication & Collaboration

 Participants will be prompted to reflect upon different aspects of professional communication within teams, with families and whānau, other service providers and relevant professionals from other disciplines.
 We explore communication in relation to basic daily routines at work, addressing concerns and giving and receiving feedback.
 We aim for participants to discover opportunities and benefits associated with individuals taking responsibility for own interpretations and contributions during interpersonal interactions.